muratk3n/thirdwave/en/README.md

 ---

 No war is surely better.
-I am saying If there is an option for defense of an ally wout much downside, the exec better freaking know it.
+I am saying If there is an option to help defend an ally wout much downside, the exec better freaking know about it..

 ---